Traveling and living in Mindanao, The Philippines

 I’ve found Mindanao to have more indigenous festivals than any other region in The Philippines.
 There are cool forested regions, the food is good and never have a I seen any misgivings.
 The army is certainly more present in Mindanao than anywhere else, but then that’s a good thing considering the troubles there.
 Stop and search procedures on buses take place regularly, though never very thoroughly.

-Having lived and traveled in other hot zones like West Africa, Pakistan and during the riots in Tibet I
+Having lived and traveled in other hot zones like West Africa, Pakistan and during the riots in Tibet I know all too well the pluses and minuses of such regions.

 The army is a presence in Mindanao